 Have you ever gone to the doctor's office and were prescribed medication without being asked about your symptoms?
 Or equally as bad, has a doctor ever handed you a selection of medications and left it up to you to decide what you think will work best?
 Hopefully not.
 That may even be illegal.
 For a physician to accurately prescribe the right treatment plan for you, he has to ask you about your symptoms, listen to your heartbeat, check your vitals, discuss your past issues and so on.

 In the world of technology equipment sales, no one's life will be lost if the wrong recommendation is made.
-However, the bottom line concept on discovering and positioning a financial recommendation for voice, video, and data technology equipment for your prospect is the same.
+However, the bottom line concept on discovering and positioning a financial recommendation for security, AV, IoT, voice, video, data, etc. technology equipment for your prospect is the same.
 Unfortunately, many sales reps commit the sin of solving before discovering or offering every financial remedy available without rhyme or reason.

 Prescribing Before DiscoveringChances are, you have to have some discussion with a prospect to be able to make a credible equipment recommendation.
 Therefore, why would you prescribe, or POSITION, one or more how to buy options without understanding your customer's current needs, past pain points, and future plans from a procurement perspective?
 It goes against any sales 101 you have ever learned.

-Trapping Customers With Lackluster QuestionsMany unified communication sales account executives interpret positioning finance as asking the customer questions like, "Do you finance?", "Are you interested in financing?", and "How are you going to pay for this?"
-Asking these kinda of questions can trap your customer, and set you up for failure, as most (if not all) customers are not aware of the procurement options available to them.
+Trapping Customers With Lackluster QuestionsMany solution providers interpret positioning finance as asking the customer questions like, "Do you finance?", "Are you interested in financing?", and "How are you going to pay for this?"
+Asking these kind of questions can trap your customer, and set you up for failure, as most (if not all) customers are not aware of the procurement options available to them.

 Ask Good Discovery Questions That Power Up Your Position